Mosul: Economy

+During the IS occupation, large reserves of sulfur from the plant fell under the militants' control and the plant was damaged during the US-led coalition airstrikes.
+Mosul's economy suffered during the conflict and many of the industries have yet fully to recover.
+The Kurdistan Region has historically been a major importer of Mosul's natural resources, forming a close relationship between the two regions.
 Years before IS took control of Mosul, extremist groups like Al-Qaeda and their allies had already started to gain influence over the city's administration and economy, laying the groundwork for the economic instability that would follow.
 When IS seized Mosul in June 2014, they looted the city's central bank, destroyed local businesses, and forcibly extracted money from business owners and farmers to fund their operations.
 As a result, the city's economy collapsed.
 Many businesses were forced to close, leading to skyrocketing unemployment and increasing poverty levels.